Skip to main content

 Hyundai Hope on Wheels has been engaged in the battle against pediatric cancer since 2011.
 During this summer and through September, National Childhood Cancer Awareness Month, Hyundai Hope on Wheels traveled across the nation to award $25 million in grants to doctor-researchers, bringing their total contribution to fighting pediatric cancer to $225 million.

 Their commitment has been a driving force behind funding clinical research that has led to significant progress made in pediatric oncology at UNC over the years.
-Dr. Davis expressed his heartfelt gratitude to the organization for their support and partnership, which have been instrumental in his and his clinic’s own remarkable achievements in genetic therapies for pediatric cancer.
+Dr. Davis expressed gratitude to the organization for their support and partnership, which have been instrumental in his and his clinic’s achievements in genetic therapies for pediatric cancer.

-The event featured an array of inspiring speakers.
-Phan Tran, Senior Merchandising Manager at Hyundai Motor America, took the podium to share his passion for making a difference.
+Phan Tran, Senior Merchandising Manager at Hyundai Motor America, shared his passion for the cause.
 “It is for you that we joined this fight 25 years ago.
 And it’s with you, that we will stand for as long as it takes, until we find a cure,” Tran said.

-Wayne Dubois, Chief Operating Officer and Vice President from Sport Durst Hyundai, added a touch of significance to the event.
-“Children are our future.
-They need to know they are not alone,” Dubois said.
+Wayne Dubois, Chief Operating Officer and Vice President from Sport Durst Hyundai, also remarked, “Children are our future.
+They need to know they are not alone.”

-Dubois then recognized UNC Children’s and Pediatric Hematology Oncology Psychosocial Support Program Coordinator Sarah Frantz, and awarded her with a $100,000 Impact Grant.
-A jumbo-sized check was presented during a high-spirited photo shoot.
+Dubois recognized UNC Children’s and Pediatric Hematology Oncology Psychosocial Support Program Coordinator Sarah Frantz, and awarded her with a $100,000 Impact Grant.
+A jumbo-sized check was presented, and photos were taken.

-Frantz then captivated the audience with her dedication to the well-being of young patients and their families.
-She emphasized the importance of community and support for families undergoing treatment, which are at the core of her work.
+In her remarks, Frantz emphasized the importance of community and support for families undergoing treatment.
 “I want to express our deepest appreciation to Hyundai Hope on Wheels for making this grant possible.
 Your generosity will touch the lives of our pediatric patients and their families in remarkable ways,” Frantz said.

-Former UNC Children’s patient Ashely Burnette then captivated the audience with her personal story of pediatric cancer and triumph.
+Former UNC Children’s patient Ashely Burnette told her moving story of enduring and beating pediatric cancer.

 “Every handprint tells a story in the fight against pediatric cancer,” Tran said.